section-engineering-education/engineering-education/content/articles/graphs-in-data-structure -using _c++/index.md

 #### Introduction
 Graphs are mathematical structures that reflect the pairwise relationship between things.
 A graph is a type of flow structure that displays the interactions of several objects.
 It may be represented by utilizing the two fundamental components shown below:

 * **Nodes**: These are the most crucial elements of every graph.
 Edges are used to represent node connections.
-A graph with two nodes A and B connected by an undirected edge expresses a bi-directional relationship between the nodes and the edge.
+A graph that have two nodes connected to each other using an undirected edge shows a bi-directional connection between those two nodes.

 * **Edges**: Edges are part of a graph showing the connections between nodes.
-An edge between two nodes expresses the nodes' one-way or two-way connection.
+An edge represent the connection between two nodes.

 #### An application in real life